neurosymbolic-learning/Neurosymbolic_Tutorial/README.md

 ## Setup

 You will need Google Colab and a directory to access `code_and_data` from Colab.
-The data can be downloaded from this public Google drive link: https://drive.google.com/drive/folders/1TS9DPhtpe4oSjA3TJ65niHU7ICNCPXXj?usp=sharing to be placed inside `code_and_data`.
+The data can be downloaded from this public Google drive link: https://drive.google.com/drive/folders/1TS9DPhtpe4oSjA3TJ65niHU7ICNCPXXj?usp=sharing to be placed inside `code_and_data/data`.
 For example, the current code assumes the training data is in the path `code_and_data/data/calms21_task1/train_data.npy`.

 ## Session 1